 ATW offers solid shared web hosting plans with unlimited bandwidth and 99.9% availability.
 Their paid plans offer the following features:

 - Unlimited bandwidth

 These plans don’t offer a ton of advanced features, but there are a few bright spots:

 - Supports cron jobs

 ATW’s plans and feature set are about average for the market, though the 99.9% availability guarantee means better uptime than most hosts (which tend to only offer 99.9% uptime guarantee, if that).
 Plus, with redundant server architecture, the odds that you’ll experience a server outage are significantly reduced compared to a standard shared server.

-The bad news here is that beginners are going to have a learning curve.
-ATW doesn’t offer an auto-installer or a website builder, so you’ll have to learn to build a website the old-fashioned way – or you can learn how to install WordPress manually.
+The bad news is that beginners will face a learning curve with ATW.
+They don’t provide an auto-installer or website builder, so you’ll need to learn how to build a website the old-fashioned way.
+Alternatively, you can learn how to manually install WordPress.